-\ The habitat types are identified and mapped on the Ecology Plans included listed in Schedule 1included in the Application
+^{} The habitat types are identified and mapped on the Ecology Plans included in the Application, fifteen (15) days of the survey being undertaken.

 - b) Where the following invertebrate species are identified during the survey required by clause (a), they must also be captured and relocated: - i.
 Wainuia (Wainuia urnula); - ii.
-Peripatus (Peripatoides novaezealandiae); - iii.
+Peripatus (Peripatoides novaezealandiae);

+- iii.
 Auckland tree weta (Hemideina thoracica); - iv.
 Wellington tree weta (Hemideina crassidens); - vi.
-Stick insects (Clitarchus spp.). - c) Where invertebrate species are captured as part of the surveys required by clauses (a) and (b), 'At Risk' and 'Threatened' species should be relocated to the lizard relocation area required by Condition REM10, while all other invertebrate species must be relocated to the closest similar and suitable habitat.
+Stick insects (Clitarchus spp.). - c) Where invertebrate species are captured as part of the surveys required by clauses (a) and (b), 'At Risk' and 'Threatened' species should be relocated to the lizard relocation area required by Condition REM10, while all other invertebrate species must be relocated to the closest similar and suitable habitat. - d) Construction activities authorised by these resource consents that are located in the habitats listed in Table RTE-6, and subject to the survey required by clause (a), must commence within fifteen (15) days of the survey being undertaken.

 Condition Number Condition

-d) Construction activities authorised by these resource consents that are located in the habitats listed in Table RTE-6, and subject to the survey required by clause (a), must commence within fifteen (15) days of the survey being undertaken.

-RTE7 Indigenous buffer planting a) Subject to landowner agreement where the planting is on private property, indigenous buffer planting shown on the Planting Concept Plans: Indicative Typology and the Planting Concept Plans: RMA Purpose Type listed in Schedule 1 must be provided where the Project is adjacent to the habitats listed in Table RTE-7: Table RTE-7: Indigenous Buffer Planting
+RTE7 Indigenous buffer planting a) Subject to landowner agreement where the planting is on private property planting must be provided where the Project is adjacent to the habitats list Table RTE-7: Indigenous Buffer Planting

 Adjacent Habitat Habitat type reference

 Tawa forest (one remnant) ITF1

 Tawa-kohekohe forest (two remnants) ITF2

 Puka-kōhūhū forest/planted indigenous forest (one remnant) ITF5

 Tawa-tītoki treeland (one remnant) ITT07

 Arapaepae Bush ITF7, MTF3, MTF7 and MTF8

-The habitat types are identified and mapped on the Ecology Plans in Application. b) The indigenous buffer planting required by clause (a) must: i. be between the Project and the adjacent habitat; ii. be undertaken prior to the commencement of construction do so or before the end of the first planting season follow public; iii. be a minimum width of ten (10) metres, except in location available within the site Project Area because of existing the construction feetprint; iv. consist of species that reach a height similar to the adjace v. consist of indigenous plant material sourced from the roh otherwise sourced from the ecological district of the site. c) Consideration must be given to fencing the indigenous buffer p to exclude livestock. n activities where it is practicable to ing the Project being open to the as where ten (10) metres width is not tracks, existing roads or the area of ent indigenous vegetation; and e in which it is to be planted or be
+Freshwater b) The indigenous buffer planting required by clause (a) must: i. be between the Project and the adjacent habitat; ii. be undertaken prior to the commencement of construction activities do so; iii. be a minimum width of ten (10) metres, except in locations where te not available within the Project Area because of existing tracks, exist the construction footprint; iv. consist of species that reach a height similar to the adjacent indiger v. consist of indigenous plant material sourced from the rohe in which otherwise sourced from the ecological district of the site.
+Ecology en (10) metres width is sting roads or the area of nous vegetation; and

-RTE8 Bat roost survey a Two surveys, inclusive of the survey completed in 2021, of the habitats listed in Table RTE-8 to identify the presence of roosting bats must be completed: i. prior to the commencement construction activities authorised by these resource consents; and ii. during the months of October to April inclusive. a) Prior to the commencement of construction activities authorised by these resource consents, a survey of the habitats listed in Table RTE-8 must be undertaken during the months of October to April inclusive to identify the presence of roosting bats.
-Table RTE-8: Potential Bat Habitat Habitat type reference

-Crack willow forest/scrub (riparian) ETF1
+RFE1 Fish removal or recovery a) Where practicable, construction activities should be avoided in a reach or during the times when migratory fish species could be expected to be paraffected reach; b) Fish, Kōura and Kākahi must be deterred, removed or recovered from an to a maximum of three (3) days prior to the commencement of construction by these resource consents that may impact the reach of stream or wetland. i. capture and relocation in accordance with clause (d); and ii. the use of techniques to encourage fish, Kōura or Kākahi species to ssing through the ny streams or wetland up on activities authorised ands by:

+impacted reach. c) The fish, Kōura and Kākahi removal, recovery and relocation must be un with Project Iwi Partners and include an invitation for representatives of the present during fish, Kōura and Kakahi recovery activities. d) Fish, Kōura and Kākahi recovery must, depending on habitat type, be un combination of: i. electro-fishing; ii. trapping; iii. spotlighting and netting; or he Project Iwi Partners to